-Learn how the upcoming New Zealand law will affect import taxes and your business.
+Learn how the recent New Zealand law will affect import taxes and your business.

-New Zealand has passed new legislation that will impact overseas businesses selling goods directly to New Zealand consumers.
-This new law goes into effect on December 1st, 2019 and is similar to the low-value goods law enacted by Australia in 2018.
+New Zealand has passed new legislation that impacts overseas businesses selling goods directly to New Zealand consumers.
+This new law went into effect on December 1st, 2019, and is very similar to the low-value goods law enacted by Australia in 2018.

-Overseas businesses, marketplaces, and redeliverers, who supply or are likely to supply more than NZ$60,000 in low-value goods and services directly to New Zealand customers within a 12-month period, will be required to collect and remit GST (Goods and Services Tax) directly to New Zealand.
+Overseas businesses, marketplaces, and redeliverers, who supply or are likely to supply more than 60,000 NZD in low-value goods and services directly to New Zealand consumers in a 12-month period, are required to collect and remit GST (Goods and Services Tax) directly to New Zealand.
 GST is a consumption tax that New Zealand applies to most goods imported into its country.

-The following should be considered to determine if you’re over the NZ$60,000 threshold:
+The following should be considered to determine if you’re over the 60,000 NZD threshold:

-When determining if you meet the threshold, do not include supplies sold to New Zealand businesses or goods that are each valued over NZ$1,000.
+When determining if you meet the threshold, do not include supplies sold to New Zealand businesses or goods that are each valued over 1,000 NZD.

-Prior to December 1st, 2019, New Zealand customs collects duty and tax at the border when the amount of duty and tax due on the shipment is greater than NZ$60.
-When New Zealand collects duty and taxes at the border, they also assess an import transaction fee and MPI levy, which equals a combined amount of NZ$55.71 in addition to the duties and taxes.
+Prior to December 1st, 2019, New Zealand customs collected duty and tax at the border when the amount of duty and tax due on the shipment is greater than 60 NZD.
+When New Zealand collects duty and taxes at the border, they also assess an import transaction fee and MPI levy, which equals a combined amount of 55.71 NZD in addition to the duties and taxes.
 This gets expensive for an online shopper and is part of an archaic system designed before cross-border ecommerce was relevant.
 A change was needed.

-After December 1st, 2019, New Zealand customs will collect duty, an import transaction fee, and MPI levy at the border on shipments valued over NZ$1,000.
-This is good news for the ecommerce world, because it effectively increases the number of shipments that will enter New Zealand duty-free.
+After December 1st, 2019, New Zealand customs will now collect duty, an import transaction fee, and MPI levy at the border on shipments valued over 1,000 NZD.
+This is good news for the ecommerce world because it effectively increases the number of shipments that will enter New Zealand duty-free.
 However, things get a little more complicated with GST.

-If your business is below the NZ$60,000 threshold, then you do not need to do anything.
-Duty, GST, and fees will be collected at the border on shipments over NZ$1,000 or for any shipments with alcohol and tobacco of any value.
+If your business is below the 60,000 NZD threshold, then you do not need to do anything.
+Duty, GST, and fees will be collected at the border on shipments over 1,000 NZD or for any shipments with alcohol and tobacco of any value.
 For most merchants, this will actually result in an increased number of shipments that will clear duty and tax-free.

 The receipt supplied to your New Zealand customers will also need to meet certain requirements (also explained later).

 Registration for New Zealand GST is a simple process that can be completed online.
-The registration must be completed by the person responsible for filing the GST returns.
+The registration must be completed by the person who will be responsible for filing the GST returns.
 It is a three-step process with the following instructions provided by the New Zealand Inland Revenue website.

 If you’ve registered for GST, there are a couple of options for how you can determine the amount of GST to collect at checkout.
 GST is 15% and applied to the product value, shipping, and insurance costs.

-For an order with a set of golf clubs worth NZ $1,200 and golf shoes worth NZ $500, you would only collect GST for the golf shoes and any shipping costs associated with the golf shoes.
+For an order with a set of golf clubs worth 1,200 NZD and golf shoes worth 500 NZD, you would only collect GST for the golf shoes and any shipping costs associated with the golf shoes.
 The GST for the golf clubs would be assessed at the border.